 Our Analysis and Test Results

-Carlisle Paddle Gear makes a variety of models of paddles aimed at suiting the needs of different types of kayakers.
+Carlisle Paddle Gear makes various models of paddles aimed at suiting the needs of different types of kayakers.
 The Magic Plus is their version of a mid-level paddle, offering a durable and affordable option for beginner and intermediate kayakers.
-Alternatively, expert paddlers may consider this paddle as a reliable backup in case of emergencies.
+Alternatively, adventurous paddlers may consider purchasing this as a reliable back for longer trips.

 Testers were impressed with the performance of the Magic Plus, particularly considering the lower price tag.
 The slightly scooped blades delivered a smooth and powerful stroke.
 In addition, the reinforced polypropylene construction ensured that the paddle blade did not flutter when put under pressure, a common flaw in other paddles in this price category.
 Overall, testers felt that the performance of this paddle is comparable to paddles that retailed for considerably more.

-The fiberglass shaft used in the Magic Plus construction is much preferred to the aluminum shafts used in other budget paddles.
+The fiberglass shaft used in the Magic Plus construction is much preferred to the aluminum shafts used in some other budget paddles.
 Not only is it lighter and more durable, but it is also more responsive to the transfer of power and less likely to keep your hands cold on a chilly day.
-Testers reported that the wrapped fiberglass shaft provided a textured grip that helped with hand control of the paddle and, therefore, the efficiency of each stroke.
+Testers reported that the ribbed fiberglass shaft provided a textured grip that helped with hand control of the paddle and, therefore, the efficiency of each stroke.
 Overall, testers enjoyed using this paddle.

 When the wind and waves picked up, testers were comfortable using the Magic Plus as it felt dependable and robust, enabling the kayakers to apply firm and forceful strokes.
 This sentiment isn't felt towards some of the other models in the comparable price bracket.

 Ease of adjustment